Accessibility Resource Center

 Your IEP or 504 plan will not be sent to any college or university unless you send it.
 To obtain academic accommodations, you must register with the Accessibility Resource Center.

-Once you are accepted to UNCP, contact the ARC or stop by the Oxendine Administrative Building, Room 110.
+Once you are accepted to UNCP, contact ARC or stop by the Oxendine Administrative Building, Room 110.
 You will receive a packet either given to you or sent through the mail, including an intake form, documentation guidelines and the instructions for your Current Impact Statement.
 Once your information is complete, your file will be given to the Documentation Review Committee.

-Your file and documentation are kept in the ARC and separate from your educational file.
+Your file and documentation are kept in ARC and separate from your educational file.
 No notation is placed on your transcript.

 The Documentation Review Committee determines all academic accommodations.
 Determinations are made based upon your specific disability, your documentation and your needs as outlined in your Current Impact Statement.

-The services at the ARC are confidential and the staff makes every effort to ensure your privacy.
+The services at ARC are confidential and the staff makes every effort to ensure your privacy.
 If you have questions about confidentiality, contact the Accessibility Resource Center.

 Although the choice is ultimately yours, we recommend applying for services and utilizing the accommodations you qualify for so that course material is fully accessible to you.
 If you choose not to use or opt not to implement the accommodations you qualified for, be aware that, should you change your mind, your accommodations are not retroactive.
 In other words, we cannot ask your professors to let you “re-do” course material such as tests or assignments.